slezier/SimpleFunctionalTest/README.md

 A JUnit extension to easily adopt functional testing and acceptance testing

-## 1 step: make your test readable
+## step 1: make your test readable

 In JUnit test refactor your test in order to make it more readable by non java native speaker.